When the Custodial Trust Act Controls

-Custodial trusts can involve people and property in different states, so the law needs a clear rule about which state's version of the act applies.
-Arizona answers that question based on conditions at the time of creation.
+Custodial trusts can involve people and property in different states.
+The law needs a clear rule about which state's version of the act applies.
+The custodial trust act under Title 14, Chapter 9 of the Arizona Revised Statutes answers that question based on conditions at the time of creation.

 This chapter applies to a transfer or declaration creating a custodial trust that refers to this chapter if, at the time of the transfer or declaration, the transferor, beneficiary or custodial trustee is a resident of or has its principal place of business in this state or custodial trust property is located in this state.

-A.R.S. § 14-9119(A)The connection to Arizona only needs to exist at the moment the trust is created.
-If the transferor, the beneficiary, or the custodial trustee lives in Arizona, or if the trust property sits in Arizona, the trust falls under Arizona law.
-That connection is locked in.
-Even if everyone later moves to a different state or the property is relocated, Arizona's rules continue to govern the trust.
+A.R.S. § 14-9119(A)The connection only needs to exist at the moment the trust is created.
+If the transferor, the beneficiary, or the person serving in substance as custodial trustee lives in the state, the trust falls under the act.
+The same applies if the trust property sits in the state at that time.
+That connection is locked in permanently.

 Trusts Created Under Other States' Laws

 The statute also addresses the reverse situation.
-If a custodial trust was created under another state's version of the Uniform Custodial Trust Act, Arizona will recognize and enforce it.
+If a custodial trust was created under another state's version of the act, Arizona will recognize and enforce it.

 A transfer made pursuant to an act of another state substantially similar to this chapter is governed by the law of that state and may be enforced in this state.

-A.R.S. § 14-9119(B)This reciprocity means families who move to Arizona do not need to recreate an existing custodial trust.
+A.R.S. § 14-9119(B)This reciprocity means families who move here do not need to recreate an existing custodial trust.
 The original state's law still controls, but Arizona courts will honor and enforce the arrangement.